baptiste0928/raidprotect/README.md

 should also work on Windows and MacOS (let us know if you have problems).
 It uses [MongoDB](https://www.mongodb.com/) as its database.

-- **Open in GitPod (recommanded)**: the easiest way to launch RaidProtect is to use [GitPod](https://www.gitpod.io/), a cloud-based IDE.
-This allow you to have a ready-to-use environnement with everything installed to start developing on the bot.
+- **Open in GitPod (recommended)**: the easiest way to launch RaidProtect is to use [GitPod](https://www.gitpod.io/), a cloud-based IDE.
+This allow you to have a ready-to-use environment with everything installed to start developing on the bot.
 GitPod offers a generous free plan of 50 hours of usage per month.

   [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/raidprotect/raidprotect)